alicechang29/jobly-react/tickets.md

 13. Can make getJobs in JoblyApi class to accept a search term.
 Same for getCompanies.
 This might help with ticket #12 as well

+14. Check that success and errors display in Alert component

 # LEARNING
 For search forms, can keep the state of the input and not clear it out